udayxhegde/udayxhegde.github.io/about.md

 permalink: /about/
 ---

-I am an architect in the identity product team at Microsoft
+Hello!
+I am Uday Hegde, an architect in the identity product team at Microsoft